All Episodes

 The U.S. military trains to NATO procedures, as do the Canadians.

-Okay, so the point is The point is that the Europeans uh are not capable of solving it on their own without uh Americans taking charge.
+The point is that the Europeans are not capable of solving it on their own without Americans taking charge.

-I mean, they're they're physically capable.
+I mean, they're physically capable, they have the forces.

 This may be one of the last times we're able to, if Obama's not stopped.

-Okay, it's about four and a half uh minutes, four and a half hours for Obama rather to speak to the nation.
+Okay, it's about four and a half minutes, four and a half hours for Obama rather to speak to the nation.

-It'd be interesting to see if he talks about the U.S. being a force for good in the world tonight.
+It'll be interesting to see if he talks about the U.S. being a force for good in the world tonight.

-But uh he doesn't seem to believe it himself, so we'll see if he does mention it.
+Almost has to, given this is humanitarian, but he doesn't seem to believe it himself, so we'll see if he does mention it.